Geography of Canada: Political geography

-Canada shares with the U.S. the world's longest binational border at 8893 km; 2477 km are with Alaska.
+Canada shares with the US the world's longest binational border at 8893 km; 2477 km are with Alaska.
 The Danish island dependency of Greenland lies to Canada's northeast, separated from the Canadian Arctic islands by Baffin Bay and Davis Strait.
 As of June 14, 2022, Canada shares a land border with Greenland on Hans Island.
 The French islands of Saint Pierre and Miquelon lie off the southern coast of Newfoundland in the Gulf of St. Lawrence and have a maritime territorial enclave within Canada's exclusive economic zone.

 Canada's geographic proximity to the United States has historically bound the two countries together in the political world as well.
-Canada's position between the Soviet Union (now Russia) and the U.S. was strategically important during the Cold War since the route over the North Pole and Canada was the fastest route by air between the two countries and the most direct route for intercontinental ballistic missiles.
+Canada's position between the Soviet Union (now Russia) and the US was strategically important during the Cold War since the route over the North Pole and Canada was the fastest route by air between the two countries and the most direct route for intercontinental ballistic missiles.
 Since the end of the Cold War, there has been growing speculation that Canada's Arctic maritime claims may become increasingly important if global warming melts the ice enough to open the Northwest Passage.